Buying a used car could be a huge risk: you do not know the history of the car and if you are unlucky, it could be a very expensive story.

-That’s why I decided to write this article, to help you that are looking to buy a used car but do not exactly know what to ask and look for.
+That’s why I decided to write this article, to help anyone looking to buy a used car who doesn’t exactly know what to ask and what to look for.

-I work as a diagnostic technician and I have seen the most expensive repairs and what people are doing before selling some cars.
-Cheating repairs, changed metering positions and many tactics to get as much money as possible before selling it.
-But there are many ways to avoid this, and I will teach you how, So let’s go.
+I work as a diagnostic technician and I have seen the most expensive repairs and what people do before they sell cars.
+Fraudulent repairs, changing measurement positions, and many other tactics to get as much money as possible before selling.
+But there are many ways to avoid this, and I’m going to show you how, so let’s go.

 1. Why are you selling your car?

-Asking the owner why they are selling the car can be a great idea.
-If they are selling it because they know the car has a serious problem, they will probably not tell it for you, but some people are very honest so it could be worth a try.
+Asking the owner why he is selling the car can be a good idea.
+If they sell it because they know the car has a serious problem, they probably won’t tell you, but some people are very honest, so it might be worth a try.

 2. Has it been in an accident?

-Ask if it has been in any serious accidents.
-You should also check that yourself by looking at the paint carefully and see if you see any colour difference between the parts.
-It’s very hard to get the exact same paint on repainted parts because the original paint gets sun bleached after a while.
-Also, check for any flood damage.
+Ask if the car was involved in any serious accidents.
+You should also check this yourself by looking closely at the paint and see if you notice any differences in color between the parts.
+It is very difficult to get exactly the same paint on repainted parts because the original paint will be sun-bleached after some time.
+Also, check for possible flood damage.

 3. Are there any records of the mileage?

-Check if there are any documented records of the mileage with a date.
+Check whether there are documented records of the mileage with a date.
 It could be from inspections or services.
-You can try to calculate if it’s a realistic mileage for the date the inspections or services happened.
+You can try to calculate whether the mileage is realistic for the date on which the inspections or services took place.

 4. Do you have a service history report?

 Always check the service history before buying a used car.
-Make sure that all the oil changes were done at the exact mileage they should be.
-If you do not know the exact mileage when oil changes should be made, check with your authorized dealer.
-They will give you a correct answer and no guesses.
+Make sure that all oil changes have been carried out at exactly the right mileage.
+If you do not know the exact mileage at which an oil change should be performed, contact your dealer.
+He will give you a correct answer and will not make any assumptions.

 5. Has the car been recalled?

-Ask if the car has been recalled for any repairs before.
-It’s always a good idea to check with your dealer if the car has been recalled, but not repaired.
-Many dealers recall cars and make necessary repairs for free at a time.
-If you pass that time and haven’t get it repaired, you have to pay it yourself after.
+Find out if the car has been recalled for repairs before.
+It is always a good idea to ask your dealer if the car has been recalled but not repaired.
+Many dealers recall cars and make necessary repairs free of charge.

 6. Does the car have a spare tire and jack?

-Ask and check if the car has a spare tire/puncture repair kit and a jack.
-If the car doesn’t have them, it could be a bit tricky to find new ones for reasonable money.
-The cheapest way is to check at a car scrap to find used parts.
+Ask if the car is equipped with a spare tyre, a breakdown kit, and a jack.
+If the car does not have these, it may be a little difficult to find new ones for a reasonable price.
+The cheapest way is to look for used parts at a scrapyard.

 7. When was the timing belt replaced?

-If the car is equipped with a timing belt, ask and check in the service history when it was replaced.
-If you want to check if the car is having a timing belt, you could call your dealer and ask.
-To learn more about when a timing belt should be replaced you can check this article: Timing Belt Guide
+If the vehicle is equipped with a timing belt, ask, and check the service history as to when the timing belt was changed.
+If you want to check whether the car is equipped with a timing belt, you can call your dealer and ask.
+To learn more about when a timing belt should be replaced, you can read this article: Timing Belt Guide.

 8. Do you have a Carfax of the car?

-Ask if the owner has any carfax of the car, to see the history of the car.
-If the owner doesn’t have it, you can get one yourself on a carfax page, just google Carfax and you will get a lot of different sites.
-It will be worth the money if you find any strange history repairs / changed metering positions.
+Ask if the owner has a Carfax of the car to see the history of the car.
+If the owner does not have it, you can get it yourself on a Carfax page, just google Carfax and you will get a lot of different pages.
+It will be worth the money if you find a strange history of repairs and/or changed measurement positions.

 9. Is the car smoking much?

-A lot of blue/ grey/white smoke can be caused by a worn engine, it could be a very expensive repair and you really want to check this yourself also.
-Bad smoke can be caused by a bad turbo or worn internals of the engine.
+A lot of blue/grey/white smoke can be caused by a worn-out engine, and it can be a very expensive repair so you really want to check it out yourself before you buy.
+Bad smoke can be caused by a bad turbo or worn internal parts of the engine.

 10. Is it the original paint?

-Ask if the car was repainted at any time.
+Always ask if the car has been repainted.
 A repainted car will often never be as good as the original paint.
-A repaint could also have been done because of any accidents.
+A new paint job could also have been done because of accidents.

 11. Can I take it for a test drive?

 Ask if you can take it for a test drive.
 You should always take a long and careful test drive before buying a used car.
-Try all different speeds, gears and loads to induce any possible damages.
+Try out all the different speeds, gears and loads to avoid possible damage.

 12. Can I drive the car to my mechanic?

-Take the car to your mechanic and let him/her check it underneath before buying the car.
+Take the car to your mechanic and let him or her check underneath it before buying the car.
 A mechanic knows what to look for and could save you a lot of money.

 13. Can I check under the hood?

-If the selling won’t let you check under the hood, they are hiding anything.
-So ask if you can check under the hood and do it.
+If the seller doesn’t let you look under the hood, they’re hiding something.
+So ask if you can look under the hood and do it.
 Check all fluids and check the condition of the engine oil.
-If the oil is very black it’s probably time for a change.
-Check for any oil in the coolant or brown oil, it could be caused by a bad head gasket, which could be very expensive to repair.
+If the oil is very black, it is probably time for a change.
+Check if there is oil in the coolant or brown oil.
+This could be caused by a defective cylinder head gasket, which can be very expensive to repair.

 14. How many previous owners?

-A lot of previous owners can be a sign of a hidden fault in the car.
-It could also be other causes but it’s a good sign to check.
-If you have time, check the ages of the previous owners.
-Generally, older people take more care of the car.
+Many previous owners can be a sign of a hidden fault in the car.
+It could be other causes, but it is a good sign to check this.
+If you have time, check the age of the previous owners.
+In general, older people take more care of the car.

 15. Can you do a better price?

-Always ask if the seller can do a better price.
-Many sellers are putting up a higher price than they expect to get because they know the most of the people are going to bargain.
-List all the fault that you found and give them a lower offer.
-You’ll be surprised of how much you can lower the price if you try!
+Always ask if the seller can give you a better price.
+Many sellers set a higher price than they actually expect to receive because they know that most people will negotiate.
+List all the problems you have found and make them a lower offer.
+You will be surprised by how much you can lower the price by trying!

-Buying a used car can be a risk fully move.
-Reduce the risk a lot by check the car and the car history carefully.
+Buying a used car can be a risky move.
+Reduce the risk considerably by carefully checking the car and the car’s history.

-If you do not know much about cars, you can ask your mechanic if he can help you and check it for you for some money.
-The money is really worth it, if he finds serious defects which prevent you from buying the car and thus saving far more money in repairs later down the line.
+If you do not know much about cars, you can ask your car mechanic to help you and check it out for you for a small fee.
+The money is really worth it if he finds serious defects which prevent you from buying the car and thus saving far more money in repairs later down the line.

-Now you are ready to go out and buy your used cars!
+Now you are ready to go out and buy a used car!

 If you have any questions, you can ask me at my homepage.